Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Monsters/Monsters as Races.md

 because of race, and they have already multiplied their racial skill points for their first Hit Die by four.

-**Level Adjustment and Effective Character Level:** To determine the effective character level (ECL) of a monster character, add its level adjustment to its racial Hit Dice and character class levels.
+### Level Adjustment and Effective Character Level
+To determine the
+effective character level (ECL) of a monster character, add its level adjustment to its racial Hit Dice and character class levels.